 2. Track time spent working for a specific client as “project time”

-Using the project feature to track time on specific clients and tasks is essential to be able to tally up the hours later on in the invoice.
+Using the project feature to track time on specific clients and tasks is essential to making an invoice with all the hours tallied up.

 Make sure that everyone working on the client is using the same project name to track (project names are shared among the company, so you can create one project name, and others can search for and find them), and make sure to turn on that project when starting to work for that client.